Arya4647/MathBoard/README.md

 And please don't judge this project as a completed project

+This calculator is susposes to be less complex then mathlab somewhat like desmos but moduler i.e to add constants(like h,hbar etc) and operator( parrellel resistor).

 ## Major features
 - Shows latex expression ,for better readablity
 - Variable assignment